Student Appeals Procedure

 Policy Statement

-NB: For students who are under 18 or considered vulnerable, parents/guardians will be kept informed.
+Note: For apprentices under 18 or considered vulnerable, parents/guardians will be kept informed.

 Monitoring Procedures for Apprentices

-- It is compulsory for apprentices to have their camera and microphone on throughout the teaching session.
-If an apprentice does not do so, this will be marked as an absence.
+• Apprentices must have both their camera and microphone on throughout the teaching session.
+If an apprentice fails to do so, they will be marked as absent.

-- Apprentices must report any absences to the Delivery Management Team via the Head Office telephone number (01708 776 050) or email (dmt@harrietellis.com) in advance of their teaching session starting
+• Any absence must be reported in advance to the Delivery Management Team via the Head Office telephone number (01708 776 050) or email (dmt@harrietellis.com) before the teaching session begins.

-- Apprentices who join the session late will be marked as late.
-Late arrivals are expected to join their teaching session quietly, causing minimal disruption.
+• Apprentices arriving late will be marked as “late.”
+Late arrivals are expected to join quietly and cause minimal disruption to the session.

-- A register will be taken for each teaching session.
-Attendance is monitored every week.
-If an apprentice’s attendance drops below 70% a written warning will be sent to the apprentice and their employer.
-Following the first warning, the student will have four weeks to improve their attendance.
-If the attendance percentage does not reach the required level of 70% a final written warning will be sent and the apprentice’s position on the program will be reviewed by the Operations Team at the next scheduled meeting whereby a decision will be made on potential removal on programme of the apprentice.
+• After the first warning, the apprentice will have four weeks to improve their attendance.
+If attendance does not reach the required level of 70%, a final written warning will be issued, and the apprentice’s continued participation in the program will be reviewed by the Operations Team at the next scheduled meeting.
+A decision will be made on whether the apprentice will remain in the program or be removed.

 BULLYING & HARASSMENT POLICY (BDA)